satellitelayer/Training-Manual/README.md

 # Training-Manual
-Makes it easy for senior engineers to mentor junior engineers by prescribing training modules and scheduling assessments.
+Makes it easy for senior engineers to mentor junior engineers.